Python Lesson 8: Machine Learning

 print("Test set accuracy: {:.9f}".format(clf.score(X_test, y_test)))

-It is of interest to see how the number of neighbors affect the performace of the calculation, but for this, we whill switch to the load_breast_cancer dataset
+It is of interest to see how the number of neighbors affect the performace of the calculation, as required in the following exercise.

 from sklearn.datasets import load_breast_cancer